Living in Florida, we know how very brutal the sun can be and how quickly we can burn.

 So what’s a parent to do?

 The sun is strongest between 10:00 a.m. and 4:00 p.m.
 If at all possible don’t take baby to the beach during those hours.
 But if you’re like us, you want to spend as much time at the beach as you possibly can, so here are some tips to keep our little ones safe from those nasty sunburns.
 Also mums, remember, you need to be protected as well, so take a look at websites like https://thehermoza.com/collections/post-baby for bathing suits that you can wear after you’ve had your baby so you feel comfortable out and about at the beach too.

 For children younger than six months, the FDA recommends NOT using sunscreen if you can avoid it.
-If you can’t, use as little as possible and only on their nose, ears and hands.
-Shade screens are a must have if you’re like us and spend weekends at the beach.
+If you can’t, use as little as possible and only on their nose, ears, and hands.
+Shade screens are a must-have if you’re like us and spend weekends at the beach.
 Just don’t use that blanket in the closet.
-You need something designed to keep the UVA and UVB rays off baby and a heavy quilt, while providing shade can also make it even hotter for baby by blocking airflow.
-Dress baby is long sleeved light weight clothing, a hat and some sunglasses.
+You need something designed to keep the UVA and UVB rays off the baby and a heavy quilt.
+On a side note, if you don’t have the right sized quilt for covering the baby, perhaps, you can approach a professional with a quilting cutting mat, so that they can cut shape the quilt for you.
+Also, keep in mind that sometimes providing shade can make it even hotter for the baby by blocking airflow.
+Dress the baby in long-sleeved light-weight clothing, a hat, and some sunglasses.
 Don’t forget their feet, some cute options are shown below.

 Who doesn’t love a baby in a cute hat, sunglasses and fun shoes.

 You can find these items here: https://amzn.to/2WgWcf2

 These swimsuits will help protect baby and are rated UPF 50+ for over 98% protection from the sun – NO sunscreen chemicals are added; all protection is from the weave of the fabric.